Frequently Asked Questions

 Are the Weekend Workshops compulsory?

 Yes, they are compulsory.
-However, we recognise many students have busy work, family or academic schedules, so those who are unable to attend the contact weekends can request for deferment, provided they have genuine reasons.
+However, we recognise many students have busy work, family or academic schedules, so those who are unable to attend the weekend workshops can request for deferment, provided they have genuine reasons.
 The deferment can be up three subsequent offerings of the course.
-Student who complete all other requirements other than a contact weekend will receive Citation of Completion of Studies.
-This can be converted into the full Graduate Certificate once they complete the two contact weekends within the stipulated deferment period.
+Students who complete all other requirements other than the workshops will receive Citation of Completion of Studies.
+This can be converted into the full Graduate Certificate once they complete the two workshops within the stipulated deferment period.
 This flexibility has been provided to ensure that the course is accessible to working professionals who must balance work and family commitments with their studies.

-Tentatively, the Weekend Policy Workshops are scheduled for the third and eighth weekends.
+Tentatively, the Weekend Workshops are scheduled for the ffith and tenth weekends.
 We might shift these in line with public holidays and or other considerations.

-The venues for the Weekend Workshops are usually Bangalore.
+The venues for the Weekend Workshops are usually New Delhi and Bangalore.

 When and where will weekly classes be held?

 Classes will be held online as interactive webinars on Saturdays (usually).
 It is therefore recommended to keep 4-5 hours of your Saturdays free.

 Occasionally we will have some webinars on weekdays, depending on the availability of guest speakers, after 7:30 PM IST.
 We try to keep this at a minimum.

 How much time does a student need to set aside a week for coursework?